 Gerry Anderson made a statement following Bishop’s death, saying, “Ed Bishop is one of the most talented people I’ve ever worked with, and my only sadness was that he didn’t go on to become an international star.
 I would have loved him to have perhaps been James Bond.”

 Michael Billington (Colonel Paul Foster)

 Colonel Paul Foster is a former test pilot whose plane was critically damaged when SHADO’s Sky One intercepted and destroyed a UFO.
 His persistent investigation of the incident threatened to expose SHADO’s existence, so Straker offered him a position within the organization.
-And from Bishop, who Anderson wished would’ve been played Bond, to Billington, who tested for the famed double-O role and was a heavy consideration to replace Sean Connery’s tenure.
+Anderson may have wished Bishop would’ve been played Bond, but Billington actually tested for the famed 007 role and was a heavy consideration to replace Sean Connery.

 Michael stepped onto the scene in 1964.
 He started off pretty strong, and by 1966 he booked a 23-episode arc on the show United!
-In 1986, he headlined the BBC drama The Collectors, but this would be his final prominent acting gig, retiring and teaching at Lee Strasberg’s acting school in London throughout the 1990s.
+In 1986, he headlined the BBC drama The Collectors, but this would be his final prominent acting gig, retired and taught at Lee Strasberg’s acting school in London throughout the 1990s.